datashaman/mrtallyman/README.md

     tallyme
     tally me

-If you are an admin you can privately message the bot to reset the leaderboards:
+If you are an admin in the workspace or your username is in the comma-separated environment variable _ADMINS_, you can privately message the bot to reset the leaderboards:

     reset!